Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 ## Introduction

 I am quite new at using Core Data.
-I have started to use it just a few months back, and I've been using it extensively the last couple of month.
+I have started to use it just a few months back, and I've been using it extensively the last couple of months.
 During this time, I have learned some things about `NSManagedObjectContext` that I want to share.
-Here, I'll be explaining how the saving mechanism works with multiple contexts created using different methods.
+Here, I'll explain how the saving mechanism works with multiple contexts created using different methods.

-We'll be working with a very basic Core Data model which will contain only one single entity.
+We'll work with a very basic Core Data model which will contain only one single entity.

 	+-----------------+
 	| Person          |